giselatome/starter-academic/content/authors/admin/_index.md

 She is the Director of <a href="https://www.latl.leeds.ac.uk/" target="_blank"> Language@Leeds</a>, a network addressing key societal issues through the interdisciplinary study of language.
 She co-leads the <a href="https://www.latl.leeds.ac.uk/" target="_blank"> Language@Leeds</a> <a href="https://www.latl.leeds.ac.uk/embracing-linguistic-diversity/" target="_blank"> 'Embracing Linguistic Diversity' satellite</a>, a working group developing a series of initiatives to celebrate linguistic diversity and minimise language-based prejudices and disadvantages, starting from our University context.

-She welcomes PhD applications on accent bias and inequalities, the role of accent variation in speech processing in L1 and L2 listeners, and Galician speech production and perception.
+She welcomes PhD applications on accent bias and inequalities, the role of accent variation in speech processing in first- (L1) and second-language (L2) listeners, and Galician speech production and perception.